vertica/vertica-kubernetes/DEVELOPER.md

 After you are done with the cluster, you can delete it with our helper script.
 Substitute `cluster1` with the name of your cluster:

 ```
-scripts/kind.sh term cluster1
+$ scripts/kind.sh term cluster1
 ```

-If you forgot your name, run Kind directly to get the clusters installed:
+If you forgot the cluster name, run Kind directly to get all of the installed clusters:

 ```
 $ PATH=$PATH:$HOME/go/bin